All Things Stewart Springs

 It would almost seem they'd been merely suffering the public at first only to help pay the freight a while...and, again, give the once faithful visitors a chance to say goodbye while gradually unfolding their wonky long-term plans to transform the place light years away from serving as the low-key, public-friendly spa retreat it'd been ever since the first-centennial celebration of the United States' founding.

-This in shocking contrast to what more than a few genuine-spa enthusiasts hold the vision of the place becoming...or rather, returning to: in essence -- if not legal fact -- a nonprofit purifying, healing and rejuvenating refuge serving the greater good, embracing the clean simplicity of nature and dedicated to restoring and expanding the founding Stewart family's 78-year-long love-of-service mission...
+This in shocking contrast to what more than a few genuine-spa enthusiasts hold the vision of the place becoming...or rather, returning to: in essence -- if not legal fact -- a nonprofit purifying, healing and rejuvenating refuge dedicated to serving the greater good, embracing the clean simplicity of nature and dedicated to restoring and expanding the founding Stewart family's 78-year-long love-of-service mission...

 ...an enterprise so well ensconced in nature that, in its 'civilized' variation at least, echos the timeless First Nations people's deep reverence of the land and waters' healing powers...medicine that likely saved the founder's life as young man and made him a true believer.